Kishore Mahbubani: EU

+The EU ambassador in Washington should now work hard on a declaration that the EU and the US will also "preserve and defend multilateralism, with the United Nations, the WTO, and the WHO at its core."
+If Europe could achieve this, the end result would be a safer, more reliable, and more stable world—to the benefit of the people of Europe and around the globe.
+Fortune favors the brave.
+The time has come for Europe to show courageous leadership.

+Human Rights

+Mahbubani criticises Western human rights campaigns for putting the cart before the horse, for double standards and for disregarding preparation, context and essential preconditions.
+He believes that Western-initiated human rights campaigns prioritise civil liberties over civil order and economic development.
+He suggests that a high level of human rights is achieved at the end of a process that includes economic development and the development of a middle class.
+Mahbubani argues that when human rights campaigns are driven by national governments, they are often driven by national interests, leading to inconsistencies and double standards in their application.
+He points out that the West may object to the reversal of democracy in some countries but not in others, and that there is a perception in the Islamic world that the loss of Islamic lives is not valued as much as it should be.
+He suggests that imposing democracy without proper preparation, as in the Balkans or parts of Africa, can lead to disastrous results, such as the rise of nationalist sentiment and instability.
+He emphasises that it took centuries for Western nations to reach their current standards of human rights, such as giving women and minorities the right to vote, and that this progress was not achieved overnight.

 Personal life

 Mahbubani was previously married to Gretchen Gustafson, a journalist and author on 21 June 1975.

 Mahbubani later married Anne King Markey on 30 March 1985.
 When Mahbubani first met Anne, she was part of the U.S. Commodity Futures Trading Commission and he was serving as the deputy chief of the Singaporean mission in Washington, D.C.
 The couple has two sons and one daughter.

 Mahbubani said in an interview that he enjoys jogging as a way of relaxing and easing his mind.
 He also has a habit of writing while listening to the music of Mohammed Rafi which his mother often put on the radio when he was a child.
 He also has a Chinese name, being known as (马凯硕 (Mǎ Kǎishuò)).

 In April 2016, Mahbubani suffered severe chest pains while jogging.
 He later underwent a double heart bypass operation.